Mango-information-systems/mango-is-website/source/_posts/introducing-mytagoverflow.md

 This is great, because it lets us build a [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)), and use cool graph processing algorithms (#dataScienceRocks 👌 ).

-Fast forward a day or hacking and I now have implementation that looks good enough to release.
+Fast forward a few days of hacking and there is now an implementation that looks good enough to release.

 ## How to use myTagOverflow